ibm-cloud-docs/billing-usage/viewing_usage.md

 Ensure that you have the access that's required to view usage data for the resources.
 Access can be assigned at the account level or to individual resource groups and Cloud Foundry orgs.
 * To view usage for all resources in the account, you need an access policy with the Administrator role on the Billing account management service.
 * To view usage only for specific {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) resources, you need the Viewer role on the resource group.
-*  To view usage for a resource group, you must be the administrator on the account to grant users the viewer role or higher on the Billing account management service.
-You can set access to view the usage data on one or more resource groups for the billing service.
 * To view usage only for specific Cloud Foundry services, the Billing manager role must be applied at the org level.
 Billing managers can see the details for only the organizations in which they are assigned the Billing manager role.

+You can limit the access to view the usage for a specific resource group by assigning the viewer role or higher on all Identity and Access enabled services within that resource group.
+{: note}

 For more information about access roles, see [IAM access](/docs/iam?topic=iam-userroles) and [Cloud foundry access](/docs/iam?topic=iam-cfaccess).